section-engineering-education/engineering-education/content/articles/spring-boot-caching/index.md

 > To delete all items from the cache, we set the attribute `allEntries` to true.

+Caching reduces the number of read and write operations on the database.
+In the case where a managed database is used i.e. Google cloud SQL, billing is based on the read and write operations on the database.
+With the reduced read and write operations, the cost of using the managed database is reduced.

 ### Conclusion
 Now that you have learned how to add caching to a Spring Boot application implement caching in your applications to reduce unnecessary database queries.
 You can download the complete source code (here)[https://replit.com/@elizabeth962/springbootcache#].

+To learn more about Ehcache, read the documentation [here](https://www.ehcache.org).

+Happy coding!